ZhenyingZhu/StudyNotes/SystemDesign.md

 Strategies for Rebalancing

 - don't use hash mod N: when N changes, too much data needs to move
 - Fixed number of partitions: more partitions than nodes.
-When a node comes up, only few partitions need to move.
+When a node comes up, only few partitions need to move. **[KEY]**
   - entire partition is moved.
   - during the move, the old node still have the data, so read is still working. only after the partition is fully moved, the partition assignment change can be done
   - for mismatched hardwares, stronger nodes can take more partitions